 Last week’s event also underscores the value of flexibility as PJM aims to adapt to changes to the electric grid system.
-As power supply has become increasingly reliant on natural gas, PJM has seen costs and reliability risk rise during periods of extreme cold, as increased use of natural gas for home heating restricts supply available for power generation (read this article for more insight into PJM’s challenges during the winter season).
+As power supply has become increasingly reliant on natural gas, PJM has seen costs and reliability risk rise during periods of extreme cold, as increased use of natural gas for home heating restricts supply available for power generation.

 PJM is turning to DR capacity to address these challenges.
 Beginning next year, PJM is implementing new program rules that will increase the amount of DR capacity available year-round.
 These changes will better prepare the grid system for seasonal challenges like those that occurred last week.

 Learn more about how C&I energy consumers can support grid reliability:

 - PJM Demand Response: Everything You Need to Know

 - Project Spotlight: Temple University Earns Millions in Demand Response

 - No Capital Needed: Your Guide to No-Cost Energy Projects